hsf-training/hsf-training-ml-webpage/_episodes/03-Resources.md

 questions:
 - "Where should I go if I want to get better at Python?"
 - "What are the machine learning libraries in Python?"
-- "Where should I go if I want to get better at machine learning?"
 objectives:
 - "Provide links to tutorials and textbooks that will help you get better at Python."
 - "Provide links to machine learning library documentation."